OrbitalEnterprises/eve-market-strategies/eve-market-strategies.md

 ![Inferred Count vs. Historic Count as Percentage](img/ex4_cell14.PNG)
 ![Inferred Volume vs. Historic Volume as Percentage](img/ex4_cell15.PNG)

-Somewhat surprisingly, inferred trade counts perform better over longer stretches than inferred trade volume.
-Regardless, we would need to perform a more detailed analysis over a larger set of historical data to have any real confidence in our heuristic.
+We know that we are unlikely to capture trade count accurately and the first plot confirms those results.
+However, the volume plot is surprisingly good, with many days within 20% of actual which is likely good enough for our use.
+If computing trades before history is available is less important, then another strategy would be to sort inferred trades descending by volume and iteratively remove large trades until within some set threshold of actual historic volume.
+We leave that variant as an exercise for the reader.

-The EveKit libraries do not attempt to provide any general functions for inferring trades.
-The highly heuristic nature of this analysis makes it difficult to provide a standard offering for broad use.
-However, the point of this example was to introduce basic analysis techniques which we expect you'll find useful as you develop your own strategies.
+The EveKit libraries do not include any explcit support for trade analysis such as we described above.
+The highly heuristic nature of this analsyis makes it difficult to provide a standard offering.
+As we'll see in later chapters, the basic analysis above can be adapted to the specific needs of a particular trading strategy.

 ### Example 5 - Important Concepts: Build a Liquidity Filter